Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsubsection{Results and Discussion}

 The results demonstrate a successful recovery of the system's properties from a single noisy observation pair (visualized in Figure~\ref{fig:experiment1_a_all_data}).
-After training, the model yields a full posterior distribution for the impulse response $h$.
-As shown in the appendix, the posterior mean correctly tracks the ground truth filter, and the posterior variance provides a robust quantification of the estimation uncertainty (see Figures~\ref{fig:experiment1_a_samples_posterior_ir_estimate} and \ref{fig:experiment1_a_samples_posterior_ir_samples}).
+After training, the model yields a variational posterior distribution for the impulse response $h$.
+As shown in the appendix, the posterior mean correctly tracks the ground truth filter, and the posterior variance provides a useful uncertainty summary (see Figures~\ref{fig:experiment1_a_samples_posterior_ir_estimate} and \ref{fig:experiment1_a_samples_posterior_ir_samples}).
+A repeated-trial pointwise coverage check for the approximate variational posterior showed conservative intervals in this synthetic LTIE setting: nominal $90\%$ and $95\%$ credible intervals achieved empirical coverages of $97.5\%$ and $99.4\%$ for the single-observation case, and remained conservative while contracting as additional independent observation pairs were incorporated (\ref{app:experimental_settings}).

 A key advantage of the Bayesian approach is the ability to propagate this learned uncertainty to any derived quantity.
 For instance, by passing the input signal through posterior samples of the filter, we can generate a full posterior distribution for the denoised signal, $\hat{g}[n]$.
-The second figure in the appendix demonstrates that these predictions successfully reconstruct the clean ground truth signal, effectively filtering the observation noise.
+Figure~\ref{fig:denoising_performance} demonstrates that these predictions successfully reconstruct the clean ground truth signal, effectively filtering the observation noise.
 This uncertainty propagation extends to the frequency domain, where the posterior over $h[k]$ induces a posterior over the system's transfer function (Figure~\ref{fig:experiment1_a_samples_posterior_freq}).
 Finally, the framework can robustly estimate the cross-correlation function (CCF) with credible intervals, a significant improvement over a single, noisy CCF calculated from the observation, as shown in Figure~\ref{fig:app:xcorr_all}.

 This experiment validates that the Bayesian inference machinery at the heart of our framework can be practically applied to solve classic signal processing challenges, turning an ill-posed deconvolution problem into a well-behaved probabilistic inference task.